IBM-Cloud/docs/services/IoT/devices/device_mgmt/index.md

-### Message format
+### Message format for a Manage Device request

-For the request, the ``d`` field and all of its subfields are optional.
+In a Manage Device request, the ``d`` field and all of its subfields are optional.
 The ``metadata`` and ``deviceInfo`` field values replace the corresponding attributes for the sending device if they are sent.

 The optional ``lifetime`` field specifies the length of time in seconds in which the device must send another Manage Device request to avoid being classified as dormant and becoming an unmanaged device.
-If the ``lifetime`` is omitted or set to ``0``, the managed device does not become dormant.
+If the ``lifetime`` field is omitted or set to ``0``, the managed device does not become dormant.
 The minimum supported setting for the ``lifetime`` field is ``3600`` seconds, which is 1 hour.

 The optional fields ``supports.deviceActions`` and ``supports.firmwareActions`` indicate the capabilities of the device management agent.
 If ``supports.deviceActions`` is set, then the agent supports both restart and factory reset actions.
 For a device that does not distinguish between a restart and a factory reset, it is acceptable to use the same behavior for both actions.
 If ``supports.firmwareActions`` is set, the agent supports both firmware download and firmware update actions.